kwright-ciat/discord-webhook/README.md

 * Click Webhooks
 * Click Add Webhook
 * Paste the URL in the Payload URL
-* Add "/github" to the end of URL
+* Add the text "/github" to the end of URL
 * Select Content-Type application/json
 * Disable SSL verification
+* Select which events to receive
 * Click Add Webhook